 Plagiarism is the act of copying, in whole or in part, the work of others and passing them as one’s own work.
 Self-plagiarism involves copying, even in part, one’s own published work, with no reference to the original publication.

 The journal invites the members of its committees, the Invited Editors of its special issues, and those invited to review manuscripts to report any form of plagiarism or self-plagiarism.
-A manuscript with one or other of these forms of plagiarism may be rejected during the assessment process prior to its publication as well as following its publication.

 Editorial Board Members